 Prior to joining the faculty at the University of South Carolina School of Law, Professor Seiner was an adjunct professor at the Georgetown University Law Center, where he developed and taught a seminar on comparative employment discrimination.
 Professor Seiner has published twenty law review articles, all in prestigious journals, including the Notre Dame Law Review, the Boston University Law Review, the Iowa Law Review, the Boston College Law Review, the William and Mary Law Review, the Fordham Law Review, the U.C.
 Davis Law Review, the University of Illinois Law Review, the Indiana Law Journal, the Washington Law Review, and the Ohio State Law Journal.

-Professor Seiner has been featured in a number of national media sources, including The New York Times, The Wall Street Journal and Fortune.
+Professor Seiner has been featured in a number of national media sources, including The New York Times, The Wall Street Journal, CNN, and Fortune.
 Professor Seiner is an author and co-editor of the Workplace Prof Blog.
 Upon invitation, Professor Seiner has submitted written testimony to committees in both the U.S. Senate and the U.S. House of Representatives.
 Professor Seiner teaches courses in the labor and employment law area.